Complete Guide to Online Art & Design Degrees

 Most careers in the arts require a minimum of either a high school diploma or a bachelor's degree.
 For this reason, the associate degree in art and design is often used as a stepping stone toward a bachelor's degree, opening additional opportunities for careers in graphic design, industrial design, interior design, animation, or web design.
 Graduates who have developed an impressive portfolio during their pursuit of an associate degree may be able to find a job in interior decorating or floral design, both of which are based more on experience and skill than on education.

-If you are interested in pursuing a career in art and design, a bachelor's degree can be a viable path.
-Bachelor's degrees in art and design can be found in the college of the arts or in the department of fine arts.
+If you are interested in pursuing a career in art and design, an online bachelor's degree can be a viable path.
+Online bachelor's degrees in art and design can be found in the college of the arts or in the department of fine arts.
 They typically take four years to complete, although some students compress that time by taking additional credits each term, or extend it to five or even six years by studying only part-time or in order to complete multiple majors or accommodate work or family commitments.

 Online undergraduate arts programs usually have the standard admissions requirements of a high school diploma or GED, SAT/ACT scores, letters of recommendation, and personal statements.
 Competitive programs may require that students submit a portfolio of artwork.